-A study of social, economic, and political development of American society from the antebellum era through Reconstruction, emphasizing those features that led to the Civil War, the impact of the war on northern and southern society, and the political and social impact of Reconstruction.
-Prerequisite: HIS 201, 202.
+A study of social, economic, and political development of American society from the antebellum era through Reconstruction.
+This course emphasizes those features that led to the Civil War, the impact of the war on northern and southern society, and the political and social impact of Reconstruction.
+Prerequisites: HIS 201, 202.
 Offered on sufficient demand.